-The legal team at Wasserman Family Law understands that, in many cases, you and your spouse would like to be divorced as soon as possible.
+The legal team at Wasserman White Family Law understands that, in many cases, you and your spouse would like to be divorced as soon as possible.
 In fact, one of the most common questions we receive during our initial consultation is, “How fast can I get a divorce?”
 The answer depends on your relationship with your spouse and how you are going to file for divorce—in other words, is your divorce fault-based or no fault-based?

 Fault-Based vs. No Fault-Based Divorce